Are you looking for a quiet place to study, with or without a computer? Or do you need a place to work together with fellow students?

 Reserving an individual study space

-- You can reserve a study space one day in advance.
+- You can reserve a study space two days in advance.

 - Go to the SharedDesk environment and log in with your ULCN details.
 Use Chrome, Safari or Firefox.